phifogg/now_movie/blog2_spoke.md

 For more details on this step check out our [product documentation on creating a credential and alias record](https://docs.servicenow.com/csh?topicname=connection-alias.html&version=latest).

-I'd like to point out the attribut for *Configuration Template*.
+I'd like to point out the attribute for *Configuration Template*.
 This is not required, but allows a simpler maintenance of Connection & Credential records by providing a new modal dialog.
 In our scenario we do know that the API only requires an API Key, hence we can use the API Key Demo Configuration option.

 Click on the related link for **Create New Connection & Credential**, this will open a modal window with the configuration template used.
 Supply the values as